 The Aloner may want a pet specifically to make them happier because other humans just don't understand them.
 The Team Pet may also be the only person able to pull The Hero out of their funk if the task exceeds the capabilities of anyone else.
 Anyone who attempts to interrupt Fuzz Therapy engages in a simply egregious act of kicking the dog.

-- In Catch Your Breath, Kakashi uses his summoned dogs as therapy animals, deploying them for his sake and for the sanity of his teammates during tough times.
+- Catch Your Breath: Kakashi uses his summoned dogs as therapy animals, deploying them for his sake and for the sanity of his teammates during tough times.

-- Izuku does this for himself in Live a Hero.
+- Live a Hero (MHA): Izuku does this for himself.
 After coming across a box of six abandoned cats, he couldn't bear to leave them alone, causing him to take them all home despite his mother's worries about the costs of feeding and caring for them.
 She ultimately relents after seeing how happy and relaxed they make him compared to his normal mental state, in which he struggles to avoid stabbing Bakugou after the latter bumped into him on the street.
 They also calm him down after his overuse of his Quirk renders him temporarily deaf and blind, as their warm, fuzzy fur allowed him to recognize them instantly.
 It's heavily implied that he's attached to cats because his sister would call him "Kitten" to absolve him of his guilt for being forced to use her for target practice when throwing knives.